 from the Department of Revenue…

-The B&O tax is a gross receipts tax.
+The B&O tax (short for “Business & Occupation Tax”) is a gross receipts tax.
 It is measured on the value of products, gross proceeds of sale, or gross income of the business.

 Washington, unlike many other states, does not have an income tax.
 Washington’s B&O tax is calculated on GROSS income from activities.
 This means there are no deductions from the B&O tax for labor, materials, taxes, or other costs of doing business.